 While the park is easy to get to and from via towns and cities, it is keenly placed to avoid all of the aggravations and noise that city living can bring.
-Nestled in the heart of some of Scotland’s best-loved country and coastal haunts, it is a historical area which will appeal to anyone keen to get to know the region a little better.
+Nestled in the heart of some of Scotland’s best-loved country and coastal haunts, it is a historical area that will appeal to anyone keen to get to know the region a little better.

-Cunninghamhead Estate presents a unique park home experience which will likely appeal to many people who want to break free from suburbia.
+This site presents a unique park home experience which will likely appeal to many people who want to break free from suburbia.
 Park living is affordable and awash with everyday comfort – and Cunninghamhead Estate is one of the best parks in the region to provide the experience many have read about.

 About Cunninghamhead Estate

-Cunninghamhead Estate is a unique park in that it was once part of a wider stately home.
+This is a unique park in that it was once part of a wider stately home.
 The park grounds once belonged to Cunninghamhead Mansion House, set up here in the 1400s.
-Since that time, its grounds have made way for Cunninghamhead Estate, a unique residential park that thrives in the fantastic history its area is famous for.
+Since that time, its grounds have made way for a unique residential park that thrives in the fantastic history its area is famous for.
 It is a park with full modern facilities and luxury living standards.
 Therefore, anyone keen to retire to Ayrshire will be happy to find a property that is comfortable and close to some of the most intriguing local history.

 The park is an exclusive neighbourhood which backs onto more than 20 acres of beautiful countryside.
 Therefore, residents can always take in the best of Ayrshire in all directions.
 The park is ideal for people who are approaching retirement or who are semi-retired, with clear links to nearby cities and towns should accessibility be a must.

 The park’s quiet, quaint neighbourhood seeks to mimic the cosy, community feel that many people miss from modern suburbia.
 Therefore, a property here could prove to be a good foothold for anyone who wants to move closer to like-minded people.
-Properties at Cunninghamhead Estate are exclusive to those who are over the age of 50.
+Properties are exclusive to those who are over the age of 50.
 This makes for a friendly, like-minded neighbourhood of people who are keen to look out for one another.

 The park is carefully gated and offers no access to the public.
 Park staff ensure that the estate is completely private at all times, meaning that residents can head back here and always be sure of a safe, peaceful night’s sleep.